SoftInstigate/restheart-plugin-skeleton/README.md

 ## Dependencies

 The dependencies jars are copied by the `maven-dependency-plugin` to the `target/lib` directory.
-Those jars are copied to the RESTHeart's `plugins` directory to add them to to the classpath by the script `bin/restart.sh`.
+Those jars are automatically added to the classpath by RESTHeart.

 > When you add a dependency, you must restart the RESTHeart container.

 ### Avoid duplicate jars

-`restheart` is packaged several librsri3s.
-You should avoid adding to the classpath a jar that is already included with it.
+`restheart` is packaged with several libraries.
+You should avoid adding to the classpath a jar that is already packaged with it.

 You can avoid a dependency to be added to the classpath by specifying the scope `provided` in the pom dependency.
 For instance, the `restheart-commons` dependency has the scope `provided` because it is already packaged with `restheart.jar`: